Founders Journey - Baremetrics

 What Is Financial Forecasting?

-Financial forecasting is trying to predict financial outcomes for an organization.
-Having access to a prognosis helps decision-makers create meaningful strategies and make critical decisions about corporate development.
+Financial forecasting involves predicting an organization's financial outcomes.
+Access to a prognosis helps decision-makers create meaningful strategies and make critical decisions about corporate development.

-One of the most coveted numbers that most businesses want to predict is, of course, revenue.
-But financial forecasting can concern any business area, such as payroll, fixed costs, variable costs, income statements, balance sheets, and capital expenditures.
+Of course, revenue is one of the most coveted numbers that most businesses want to predict.
+However, financial forecasting can concern any business area, such as payroll, fixed costs, variable costs, income statements, balance sheets, and capital expenditures.

 Many businesses try to create forecasts using Excel but often find that to create thorough financial analysis, financial planning, and long-term budgeting, they need something more advanced.